T-Reiser/dataviz-project-template-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...
+It's a scatter plot that shows all 5000 top movies relation between Runtime(X) in minutes and Budget(Y).
+We see that these movies average a runtime of around 120 minutes.
+All of the highest budget movies are around the average runtime.
+No large production studio would finance a really short or long movie, and the highest budget movies are almost exactly two hours.

 ![TimevsRevenue](https://user-images.githubusercontent.com/44755928/134382327-76104927-3718-4496-96a1-bf448ae94763.PNG)